 COVID-19 ProtocolsSan Diego, CA

-We are excited to inform you that we have reopened.
+We are excited to inform you that we have been open since May 18, 2020.
 Staying up-to-date with the CDC AND OSHA guidelines, here is what you will find in our practice:

 - All patients will wait in their car and call the office upon arrival.
 Please call us at (858) 546-0500.
 Please wait in your car until we are ready for you.